Built-in Traffic Networks¶

 We provide a quick introduction to the traffic examples and tools that Flow comes pre-built with.
 For further details, please examine the documentation provided in the examples folder.
 A few points of clarification:

-- Each environment has customizable environment/network parameters that can be used to configure it beyond what is described here.
+Each environment has customizable environment/network parameters that can be used to configure it beyond what is described here.
 Particularly pertinent parameters are described.
-Additional parameters can be found by examining the documentation in the relevant scenario and environment files.
+Additional parameters can be found by examining the documentation in the relevant network and environment files.

-The figure-eight is a closed-loop version of an intersection.
+The figure-eight is a closed-ring version of an intersection.
 The goal is to maximize the system-wide velocity for fourteen vehicles, which necessitates spacing the vehicles so that they don’t run into conflicts at the merging points.
-The scenario is fully observed: all vehicles speeds and positions are visible to the controller.
-This scenario is also a benchmark, and has been extensively tested at three penetration rates: 1 AV 13 humans, 7 AVs 7 humans, 14 AVs.
+The network is fully observed: all vehicles speeds and positions are visible to the controller.
+This network is also a benchmark, and has been extensively tested at three penetration rates: 1 AV 13 humans, 7 AVs 7 humans, 14 AVs.